ava-labs/hypersdk/README.md

 exchanges and blockchains, it is definitely worth a read (the logic for filling orders is < 100 lines of code!).

-To ensure the `hypersdk` remains reliable as we optimize and evolve the codebase, we also run E2E tests in the `tokenvm` on each PR to the `hypersdk` core modules.
+_To ensure the `hypersdk` remains reliable as we optimize and evolve the codebase, we also run E2E tests in the `tokenvm` on each PR to the `hypersdk` core modules._

 ### Expert: `indexvm` [DEPRECATED]
+_The `indexvm` will be rewritten using the new WASM Progams module._

 The [`indexvm`](https://github.com/ava-labs/indexvm) is much more complex than the `tokenvm` (more elaborate mechanisms and a new use case you may not be familiar with).
 It was built during the design of the `hypersdk` to test out the